Trans Am Heads to Circuit of The Americas as Season Approaches Conclusion

 With Tony Buffomante and the No. 34 Mike Cope Racing Ford Mustang having all but locked up second in the championship, COTA will play host to the four-way battle for third in the points with a hard-charging Scott Lagasse, Jr., last round’s victor, in the No. 95 SLR/ Fields Racing/ M1Fastrack Chevrolet Camaro; Rookie of the Year Ethan Wilson, in the No. 49 Western Grinding / Prefix Chevrolet Camaro; and veterans Keith Prociuk, in the No. 9 HP Tuners Chevrolet Camaro, and Tom Sheehan, in the No. 97 LTK Insulation Chevrolet Camaro, all well within striking distance.

-Adding some international flavor to the contest will be Russell Wright, of Paradise Pointe, Queensland, Australia, the reigning TA2 Australia champion, throwing his hat in the ring as the first ever Howe and Stevens-Miller Racing international driver exchange competitor.
+Adding some international flavor to the contest will be Russell Wright, of Paradise Pointe, Queensland, Australia, throwing his hat in the ring as the first ever Howe and Stevens-Miller Racing international driver exchange competitor.
 Wright will be in good company beneath the SMR tent, with Wilson and fellow rookie Brian Swank, in the No. 11 Royal Flush/ Prefix Dodge Challenger, also in attendance.

 Another TA2 debutant is Texas’ own Rudy Revak, a veteran of NASCAR competition, ready to take on TA2 from behind the wheel of the No. 26 Mike Cope Racing Ford Mustang, joining Buffomante, Prociuk and Matt Parent, in the No. 14 Mike Cope Ford Mustang, in the MCRE paddock.